Ala Carte [Click on each layer for more information]

 Helps you to locate the files that are most attractive/valuable to a data breach, determines the actual liability and gives you the knowledge to take the opportunity to protect your data at rest before the breach happens.

-Our best technology to identifying something fishy is people... but only if they are trained.
+- Our best technology to identifying something fishy is our own people... but only if they are trained.
 HRR allows us to help each user on the network become the best firewalls we could ask for instead of the biggest risks to our network.

 By filtering out the content that we don't want using policies, we can reduce the footprint of websites that users on the network can access, therefore reducing our risk.
 This also makes certain that the websites that would violate a Network Use Policy are avoided.